SambhramAlva/Sahynex/README.md

 1. Connect your GitHub repository.
 2. Create or select a GitHub issue.
-3. Trigger the Sahynex agent.
+3. Trigger the GitAgent agent.
 4. The agent:

    * creates a branch